sasjs/sasjs.io/docs/frontend-deployment.md

 ### SAS9 Deploy

 The standard location of the static content area on the SAS9 web server is `!SASCONFIG/LevX/Web/WebServer/htdocs`.
 For larger customers, your web server may be on a different server to the application server.
+The app should go into a subfolder (eg `htdocs/YOURAPP`).
+It will then be visible ad YOURSERVER.COM/YOURAPP.

 To find the server name, you can run the following code: